luyuanfan/quic-network-simulator/sim/scenarios/datacenter/README.md

 * `--queue`: Queue size of the queue attached to the link.
 Specified in packets.
 This is a required parameter.
 For example `--queue=25`.

+* `--nLeaf`: Number of leaf switches in the topology.
+Optional parameter with default value of 4.
+For example `--nLeaf=8`.

+* `--nSpine`: Number of spine switches in the topology.
+Optional parameter with default value of 2.
+For example `--nSpine=4`.

 For example,
 ```bash
 ./run.sh "datacenter --delay=15ms --bandwidth=10Mbps --queue=25"